SethHartman13/Avrae-Aliases-Snippets/README.md

 # Avrae Snippets and Aliases

 This is a repository of all the snippets and aliases I own that is written for the [Avrae](https://avrae.io) Discord Bot (which is owned by WoTC).
-If you have recommendations/bug fixes, contact me at shadowsstride@gmail.com, shadowsstride on Discord, or by going to Requests[#Requests] I will review bug fixes, recommendations, and other queries at my earliest convenience.
+If you have recommendations/bug fixes, contact me at shadowsstride@gmail.com, shadowsstride on Discord, or by going to [Requests](#Requests) I will review bug fixes, recommendations, and other queries at my earliest convenience.

 ## Snippets:
 - None